- 6 Common FedEx Scams

 - How To Beat FedEx Scams

-- What to Do If You Fall for a FedEx Scam
+- Have You Fallen for a FedEx Scam?

 - Frequently Asked Questions

 FedEx and other delivery services have been prime targets for scammers who impersonate FedEx and use the company’s name to make you think what they are asking from you is legitimate.
-To beat the scammers and avoid becoming a victim, you need to recognize the different types of FedEx scams and the warning signs to look for.
+To beat the scammers and avoid becoming a victim, you need to recognize the different types of FedEx scams and the red flags of these scams.

 FedEx scams most commonly come from fake FedEx emails or text messages, or phone calls from a scammer claiming to represent the company.